 Click here to view the Endurance SL R Series Collection

 Similarly to the SL R, the Endurance SL is also manufactured from a select blend of Toray T1000 and T800 carbon fibres.
 Albeit with one slight difference.
 The ratio of T1000 to T800 is slightly less than that of our flagship model.
-However, the same EPS inner core system manufacturing process is used to produce a frame that excels when you’re leading the pack or setting the pace on the weekend club run.
+However, the same EPS inner core system manufacturing process is used to produce a frame that excels whether you’re leading the pack in a race or setting the pace on the weekend club run.

 Unlike the SL R, the Endurance SL does have aluminium inserts installed in the bottom bracket and head tube areas.
-It is these that account for the slight difference in weight and bottom bracket standards.
+It is mainly these that account for the slight difference in weight and bottom bracket standards.
 In all other respects, the Endurance SL is identical to the SL R, thanks to it sharing many of the class-leading design features.
-Drag-efficient frame shapes, fully hidden internal cable routing when fitted with the LEVEL 5 integrated handlebar system, aero-shaped carbon seat post and more.
+Drag-efficient frame shapes, fully hidden internal cable routing (when fitted with the LEVEL 5 integrated handlebar system), aero-shaped carbon seat post and more.

 - Frame Material: Toray T800 & T1000

 - Available Colours: Gloss Black (rim brake) – Black, Red, or Teal (disc).
 CustomColour in BikeBuilder is also available.

 Click here to view the Endurance SL Collection